Profile Location

 This means that:

-• If a customer has made a purchase, we'll always use their billing address
+- If a customer has a known address, we'll always use that

 As customers interact more with your store - from browsing to creating an account to making purchases - our understanding of their location becomes increasingly accurate.